 With the release of Godzilla, King of the Monsters, it seems appropriate to dig into a classic Godzilla outing.
-Jun Fukuda’s Son of Godzilla (1967) is a much-maligned entry in the Godzilla series, with Godzilla’s son Minya (or Minilla) taking the brunt of the criticism.
+Jun Fukuda’s Son of Godzilla (1967) is a much-maligned entry in the Godzilla series, with Godzilla’s son, Minya (or Minilla), taking the brunt of the criticism.
 The film’s been derided for being silly and light with its content, something tantamount to heresy in the eyes of those who put the 1954 original on a pedestal.
-When you get past the critics and those whose preference excludes the child-friendly Godzilla films, Son of Godzilla is a charming film.
+When you put aside the critics and those whose preference excludes the child-friendly Godzilla films, Son of Godzilla is a charming film.

-The characterisation of Godzilla and his son, Minya, is wonderful.
+The characterisation of Godzilla and Minya is also wonderful.
 One sequence wherein Godzilla (rather brutally) teaches Minya how to shoot atomic fire is genuinely charming and funny.
 It endears us to these creatures.
-When Minya finds himself entrapped in silk from the giant spider, Kumonga (‘Spiga’ in the English dub), you find yourself on the edge of your seat, and it’s precisely because we care about these creatures as characters.
+When Minya finds himself entrapped in silk from a giant spider, Kumonga (‘Spiga’ in the English dub), you find yourself on the edge of your seat; and it’s precisely because we care about these creatures as characters.
 It’s a testament to the skill of performers like Haruo Nakajima, Seiji Onaka, and Hiroshi Sekita (who all played Godzilla in the film to varying degrees) that we can see so much in them.
 The film’s final scene is one of incredible emotion and warmth.
 Godzilla clutches the weakened Minya.
 The parent and child embrace as snow engulfs the island around them.
 Masaru Sato’s score tugs at the heart as Godzilla appears as a protective parent.

-Just as terrific is Masaru Sato’s score, improving on the strengths of his previous island-themed Godzilla soundtrack for Ebirah Horror of the Deep the year prior.
-This may be a family-friendly film, but Sato’s score lets us know Godzilla’s tough demeanour immediately.
-Complementing Yamada’s shot of Godzilla coming ashore is a rumbling track that sells Godzilla as a fearsome beast.
-In particular, Sato’s music for the appearance of Kumonga is remarkable.
-Like his track for Godzilla, Sato’s piece for Kumonga is fearful.
+Just as terrific is Masaru Sato’s score, improving on the strengths of his previous island-themed Godzilla soundtrack for Ebirah, Horror of the Deep the year prior.
+Complementing the shot of Godzilla coming ashore is a rumbling track that sells Godzilla as a fearsome beast.
+In particular, Sato’s track for the appearance of Kumonga is remarkable and frightening.
 It truly embellishes the tense images of Kumonga stalking Saeko and Goro.

 The special effects are tremendous.
-From the stunning marionette work to the convincing miniatures, Son of Godzilla boasts some of the best effects work of the 60s Godzilla outings.
+From the stunning marionette work to the convincing miniatures, Son of Godzilla boasts some of the best effects work of the ‘60s Godzilla outings.
 The giant mantises are truly monstrous.
 When they emerge from the trees and tower over the humans, it’s a sight to behold.
 Godzilla’s assault on the scientific base is also a terrific sequence.
-Integrating miniatures of different scales, Sadamasa Arikawa’s effects work sells the scene; asserting Godzilla’s tremendous power and strength.
+Integrating miniatures of different scales, Sadamasa Arikawa’s effects sell the scene; asserting Godzilla’s tremendous power and strength.

 Son of Godzilla is generally overlooked in the series.
-As many fans would prefer that Toho never geared the series towards younger audiences, some seem to steer clear of the film purely because of Minya.
-Perhaps he’s not to their taste, and that’s fine, but Minya is but one part of a brilliantly conceived picture.
+Some fans may wish that Toho never geared the series towards younger audiences, but Minya doesn’t really warrant any negative publicity.
+Perhaps he’s not to those fans’ taste, and that’s fine; but Minya is just one part of a brilliantly executed picture.
 Son of Godzilla is a fine entry in the series.
 Gorgeous visuals astound throughout, and the special effects are superb.
 The witty dialogue complements an already-effective ensemble cast, and the narrative is captivating from beginning to end.
 With Godzilla, King of the Monsters ready to hit cinemas, please consider a closer look at Son of Godzilla.